kentucky-fried-kernel/kfs/docs/TESTING.md

 #[cfg(test)]
 #[unsafe(no_mangle)]
-pub extern "C" fn kernel_main() {
+pub extern "C" fn kmain() {
     use kfs::qemu;
     test_main();
     unsafe { qemu::exit(qemu::ExitCode::Success) };
 }
 ```

-With this approach, you can use your custom `kernel_main` as a setup function, and define as many `#[test_case]`s as you want to make assertions about the state of the system.
+With this approach, you can use your custom `kmain` as a setup function, and define as many `#[test_case]`s as you want to make assertions about the state of the system.
 Note that all `#[test_case]`s defined in one end-to-end test suite run in the same binary/QEMU instance, they are only separated from other end-to-end test suites.

 A cool use case can be checking for expected panics by defining a panic handler that exits with the success exit code, like so: